-The analysis for a contest with less than $M_0$ potential bidders is beyond the scope of the current paper, as Assumption 1 does not hold.
+The analysis for a contest with less than M_0 potential bidders is beyond the scope of the current paper, as Assumption 1 no longer holds in that setting.
 The alternative context in fact renders an even more handy equilibrium analysis.
 Most of the analysis in the current setting would not lose its bite after slight alteration.
-Although it is not difficult to characterize the property of the equilibrium in the alterative setting, a general conclusion on the exact optimum $M^$ is difficult.
-First, the optimization problem requires comparison across integers.
-Second, the discontinuity in the optimization problem is further exacerbated when the number of invited bidders hypothetically drops further from $M_0$ .
-Bidders behave qualitatively differently across the two contexts.
-The comparison depends sensitively on the specific settings of $(v, \Delta)$ .
+Although it is not difficult to characterize its equilibrium, a general and systematic conclusion on the exact optimum M^ remains difficult.
+First, the optimization problem requires comparison across integers by its very nature.
+Second, bidders behave qualitatively differently across the two contexts, i.e., when the number of potential bidder is above and below M_0 .
+This discontinuity makes the comparison depend sensitively on the specific settings of (v, Δ) , which, in general, does not exhibit regularity.